Live Chat Now

 • Technology Skills: In your role as a health services manager, you may need to learn how to use scheduling software or familiarize yourself with health information management technologies like electronic medical records.
 For this reason, while it’s technically not a soft skill, having some familiarity with the technology and equipment used in these applications or others may help give you an advantage.

-Pursue Your Career in Medical and Health Services Management
+Prepare to Pursue Your Career in Medical and Health Services Management

 Already have a bachelor’s degree?
 Grow your healthcare industry skills by earning an online MBA with a Specialization in Health Services.
 This specialization explores many of the high-level issues facing healthcare economics and public policy today.
 Our experienced faculty provide real-world examples and scenarios for a well-rounded look at this dynamic industry.